Dr. Neelakshi Majumdar

 Research Assistant

-Adrian Alcantara is a Junior Honors Mechanical Engineering student at the University of Arkansas.
+Adrian Alcantara is a Senior Honors Mechanical Engineering student at the University of Arkansas.
 His other extracurricular involvements include being a vice president for the Society of Hispanic Professional Engineers (SHPE) on campus and a member of the Engineering Career Awareness Program (ECAP).
 His current research focuses on uncertainty within self-reporting incidents in aircraft.
 He also interned with Honeywell in the Summer of 2024.
 Outside of the classroom, he enjoys video games, reading, sports, and board games with friends and family.

 Martin Hood